Azure/azure-sdk-for-js/sdk/instrumentation/opentelemetry-instrumentation-azure-sdk/README.md

 ## Key concepts

-- The **createAzureInstrumentation** function is the main hook exported by this library which provides a way to create an Azure SDK Instrumentation object which can be registered with OpenTelemetry.
+- The **createAzureSdkInstrumentation** function is the main hook exported by this library which provides a way to create an Azure SDK Instrumentation object to be registered with OpenTelemetry.

 ### Compatibility with existing Client Libraries